Window Film Depot’s CEO Jeff Franson Featured in Window Film Magazine

 The following is an excerpt taken from Jeff Franson’s article published in Window Film Magazine.

 When presenting security window films, it’s critical that dealers clearly state what security films will and will not do.
 Within the industry, we all know window films (and advanced glazing) are not “bulletproof.”
 Nothing is.
 Unfortunately, prospects have other ideas based on video of dubious origin across the Internet.
-The best way to avoid this pitfall is to make sure to ask the customer what their threat level is – what they are trying to defend against?
+The best way to avoid this pitfall is to make sure to ask the customer what their threat level is.
+What are they trying to defend against?
 You also need to know what their budget is.

-Once security window film has been identified as the proper solution intended to “delay” an attacker from entering a space, it’s time to confirm that the existing glass and glazing systems are suitable for anchored film protection.
 If you care about your customer, you should advise them against installing security film for active shooter mitigation without the proper anchor to the frame.
 Without suitable frames, it’s your responsibility to refer the customer to a solution better suited for existing conditions.
-If you’re using a caulk anchor, make sure to perform an adhesion compatibility test to ensure the caulk with bond properly to the applied film and existing glazing frames.
+If you’re using a caulk anchor, make sure to perform an adhesion compatibility test to ensure the caulk bonds properly to the applied film and existing glazing frames.

 An Expert Install